brownplt/pyret.org/src/pyret-code/index.md

   sophisticated testing, such as writing test oracles.

 * Equality is subtle and languages should respect its nuances.
-We have therefore carefully different kinds of equality.
+We have therefore carefully thought through different kinds of equality.
 We believe it is important for students to understand the meaning of equality and its consequences (especially with regard to observations in the presence of state).
 Therefore, Pyret has carefully developed